aleksha/prm/README.md

-# amber-prm-pilot-run
+# prm

-A simple `Geant4` application to simulate features of the backup solution for an AMBER PRM pilot run.
+A simple `Geant4` application to simulate features of the backup solution for an AMBER and PRES PRM runs.

 ## Software setup